 With extensive experience in family-based immigrant petitions, I would be happy to help you with your case.
 Please email or call (212) 988-5806 to schedule a consultation.

 Frequently Asked Questions

 A permanent resident may petition a spouse or unmarried daughter or son for permanent residence.
 A U.S. citizen may petition any of these relatives, and may also petition a parent, sibling, or married daughter or son.

 How long is the wait before my relative can get a green card?

 Immediate relatives (parents, spouses, and unmarried children under 21) of US citizens are not subject to any caps, so they are eligible for permanent residence “immediately.”
 Even for these cases, however, the processing time for the application can be many months or even years.

 For all other family-based immigration, the wait time depends on the priority date (the date the petition was submitted), and can be many years.
 Each month, the US Department of State issues a visa bulletin indicating the priority dates being processed for each category of relative and each country.
 Looking at the visa bulletin can give a rough estimate of the amount of time it is likely to take before an approved petition becomes “current.”

 My relative is currently in the United States, will she or he have to return to our home country before becoming a permanent resident?

-A major exception to this general rule is that immediate relatives (parents, spouses, and unmarried children under 21)of U.S. citizens, if they entered the country legally (i.e., they had a valid visa or were not required to have a visa and were inspected upon entry by an immigration agent), are exempt from the requirement to depart the country; they may apply directly for a green card from within the United States, even if they are out of status.
+A major exception to this general rule is that immediate relatives (parents, spouses, and unmarried children under 21) of U.S. citizens, if they entered the country legally (i.e., they had a valid visa or were not required to have a visa and were inspected upon entry by an immigration officer), are exempt from the requirement to depart the country, even if they are out of status.
+They may apply directly for a green card from within the United States.

 It is very important to contact an attorney if the intending immigrant is out of status.